AdaCore/learn/content/courses/advanced-ada/parts/resource_management/containers.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The :ada:`Assign_Indexed` element of the :ada:`Aggregate` aspect refers to a
-procedure that is called when we have a named container aggregate.
-In addition
+procedure that is called when we have an indexed container aggregate.
+Note
-to being named, this aggregate is also indexed.
-(Just as a reminder, these are
-aggregates with this form: :ada:`[1 => "Hello", 2 => "World"]`.)

-Note that, when we specify the :ada:`Assign_Indexed` element, we must also
+that, when we specify the :ada:`Assign_Indexed` element, we must also use the
-use the :ada:`New_Indexed` element in the same aspect declaration.
+:ada:`New_Indexed` element in the same aspect declaration.

 Let's look at an example: